 Over the last few years, mobile operators around the world have focused on development of M2M solutions in order to expand the business to the new type of users: machines.
 The machines are connected directly to a mobile network using an appropriate embedded wireless interface (GSM/GPRS, WCDMA, LTE) or via a gateway providing short and wide range wireless interfaces.
 From the system design point of view, the ambition is to design horizontal solutions that can enable utilization of machines in different applications depending on their current availability and capabilities as well as application requirements, thus avoiding silo like solutions.
-One of the crucial enablers of such design is the ability to discover resources (machines -- endpoints) capable of providing required information at a given time or acting on instructions from the end users.
+One of the crucial enablers of such design is the ability to discover resources (and thus the endpoints they are hosted on) capable of providing required information at a given time or acting on instructions from the end users.

 Imagine a scenario where endpoints installed on vehicles enable tracking of the position of these vehicles for fleet management purposes and allow monitoring of environment parameters.
-During the boot-up process endpoints register with a Resource Directory, which is hosted by the mobile operator or somewhere in the cloud.
+During the boot-up process endpoints register with an RD, which is hosted by the mobile operator or somewhere in the cloud.
 Periodically, these endpoints update their registration and may modify resources they offer.